-C1 SPOT LANDING

-Objectives

-The objective is for the aircraft to touch down within a marked deck, as close to the start of the deck as possible, coming to a halt in as short a distance as possible.
+Objectives The objective is for the aircraft to touch down within a marked deck, as close to the start of the deck as possible, coming to a halt in as short a distance as possible.
+Summary This task simulates a landing on an aircraft carrier deck, the deck being a deck 100 metres long and 25 metres wide.
+Deck length shall be adjusted according to the airfield elevation (S10 4.31.5).
+The width of the deck may be decreased to be adjusted to the width of the existing runway (S10 4.31.5).

-Summary

-This task simulates a landing on an aircraft carrier deck, the deck being a deck 100 metres long and 25 metres wide.
 The first 25-metre section of the deck is divided into five 5 metre strips which are scored from 250 to 50 points as shown.
 The remainder of the deck scores 25 points.
 In order to score the main wheels must touch down in a particular strip and the aircraft must come to a complete halt within the 100-metre deck, as close to the start of the deck as possible.

 Takeoff

 The takeoff order will be specified at the task briefing.
 The pilot must position his aircraft to the satisfaction of the marshal and must not take off until instructed to do so by the marshal.
 The form of signal to be used by the marshal for this purpose will be specified at the briefing.

 Climbing Circuit

 The procedure for the climbing circuit will be specified at the task briefing.

 Engine to Stop or Idle

 The aircraft must approach the deck in the landing direction at a height of 1,000 ft.
 Before passing over the start of the deck the engine must be switched off or the throttle must be closed and the engine set to idle, as specified in the briefing.
 The aircraft must then fly over the full length of the deck before starting the descending circuit.

 Descending Circuit

 The procedure for the descending circuit will be specified at the briefing.

 Landing

-Once the aircraft has started its final approach no deviation of over $90 \square$ from the deck centreline either in the air or on the ground is permitted and the engine must remain at idle or may be switched off.
+Once the aircraft has started its final approach no deviation of over 90 ° from the deck centreline either in the air or on the ground is permitted and the engine must remain at idle or may be switched off.
 The aircraft must come to a complete standstill and must not move until instructed to do so by a marshal.

-SCORING
+Scoring

 The score will be the value of the strip in which both main wheels touch down with the ground (PS) plus the distance between the finish of the deck and the closest wheel, scored 1 point per whole metre (PD).
 Touching down on a dividing line scores the higher of the two strips.

 The pilot will be scored zero if:

-- The aircraft commences takeoff before instructed to do so by the marshal - The engine is not stopped or the throttle is not closed before passing over the deck - The aircraft does not pass over the entire length of the deck before turning to descend - The engine does not remain at idle once final approach has started if engine idle permitted - The aircraft turns by more than 90 degrees from the deck centre line between starting the landing approach and coming to a standstill - Any part of the aircraft touches the ground before the deck. - The aircraft does not stop within the limits of the deck. - The aircraft moves from the deck before instructed to do so by a marshal - The aircraft is unable to taxi or take off unaided following the touchdown although failure to start the engine will not incur a penalty Thus the score calculation will be $(P_S + P_D) \times 250/350$ with a maximum score of 250
+- The aircraft commences takeoff before instructed to do so by the marshal - The engine is not stopped or the throttle is not closed before passing over the deck - The aircraft does not pass over the entire length of the deck before turning to descend - The engine does not remain at idle once final approach has started if engine idle permitted - The aircraft turns by more than 90 degrees from the deck centreline between starting the landing approach and coming to a standstill - Any part of the aircraft touches the ground before the deck. - The aircraft does not stop within the limits of the deck. - The aircraft moves from the deck before instructed to do so by a marshal - The aircraft is unable to taxi or take off unaided following the touchdown although failure to start the engine will not incur a penalty Thus the score calculation will be (PS + PD) with a hypothetical maximum score of 350